tugot17/YOLO-Object-Counting-API/README.md

 ## Run counting

+Once You have all dependencies instaled and all required files You can start counting objects.
 Object counting is carried out by an ObjectCuntingAPI object.

 Examples of counting below